 To understand how much the average person spends in each state, we’ll examine data from the Bureau of Economic Analysis (BEA), which calculates consumer spending in a range of categories, from spending on necessities like food to more fun items like theme park visits, and compare those numbers to data from the Bureau of Labor Statistics (BLS) that covers what the average full-time worker earns in a year.

 Americans spent a per-capita $40,878 in 2017, the most recent year for which BEA data is available.
-This includes spending on things like housing, utilities, food, clothing, furnishings, healthcare, transportation services, household services, financial services, insurance and more.
+This includes spending on things like housing, utilities, cell phones, food, clothing, furnishings, healthcare, transportation services, household services, financial services, insurance and more.
 This measure of voluntary consumer spending includes spending on necessities like housing but also on discretionary spending like books and luggage.
 Not included in the BEA’s measurement are things like finance charges or income tax.

 Did You Know: Where you live is the only factor you’ll want to consider in retirement.
 To learn more about straightening out your affairs, read my guide: What Is Estate Planning?

 In 2017, the average full-time worker earned about $50,000 per year, which means that they spent at least 81% of what they made — and probably more, given that the average American has about $9,500 in credit card debt.

 So how do the states compare when it comes to how much of the state’s average annual income is eaten up by consumer spending?
 Interestingly, one of the most expensive places to live in the country — the District of Columbia — is actually the most affordable when compared to what people earn, according to this measure.